EcoJulia/Diversity.jl/docs/src/framework.md

 | comparability | consequently, two subcommunities can be compared directly, and ranked |

 Those three are what let you ask *"which of my sites is the most distinctive?"* and get an answer that does not change when someone redraws a boundary elsewhere.
-A framework built to satisfy `α × β = γ` cannot also guarantee them.
-See [Properties](@ref) below for the demonstrations.
+The conflict is with the first of
+them: solving the partition for beta makes it gamma divided by alpha, which ties its behaviour under shattering to alpha's.
+Gamma cannot depend on how the metacommunity was divided, so an alpha that is not invariant forces a beta that is not invariant either, and the size-weighted average alpha the partition is usually built on is exactly that.
+Reeve *et al.* prove this for Jost's measures, by splitting one well-mixed subcommunity of a two-subcommunity metacommunity: their alpha and beta both move for every `q` except 1, where they coincide with the measures used here.
+See [Properties](@ref) below for what this framework guarantees instead.

 ## What you supply